cro7nis/narratai/README.md

 ## Disclaimer

 **NarratAI** is build for educational purposes and is not intented for commercial use.
+The code is open source through the MIT Licence.
+The models and checkpoints used in this repo have their own licence that might be different for the license in this repo.